WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 The `wp-interactive` "activates" hydration for the DOM element and its children through the Interactivity API (directives and store).

 > **Note**
 > The use of `wp-interactive` is a requirement for the Interactivity API "engine" to work.
-In the following examples the `wp-interactive` has not been added for the sake of simplicity
+In the following examples the `wp-interactive` has not been added for the sake of simplicity.

 #### `wp-context`